Sure Dividend

 Performance Of The Dividend Kings

-The Dividend Kings out-performed the S&P 500 ETF (SPY) in April 2024.
+The Dividend Kings under-performed the S&P 500 ETF (SPY) in August 2024.
 Return data for the month is shown below:

 Stable dividend growers like the Dividend Kings tend to underperform in bull markets and outperform on a relative basis during bear markets.